-We provide comparisons of predictions using the LGP (i.e., the LCM in (\ref{fullsummary}) with $j=2$ and $k = 4$) versus predictions based on a LCM in (\ref{fullsummary}) with $j = k = 2$.
-As discussed in Section~1, the LGP is the standard approach for Bayesian analysis of dependent data, and thus, the results in this section are meant to provide one comparison of the LCM to the current state-of-the-art.
-We find it important to emphasize that if the LGP is more appropriate than the LCM, our model will be able to identify this because of Theorem 5; that is, if the posterior replicates of the DY parameters are large then Theorem 5 suggests that the latent processes are approximately Gaussian.
+{We compare predictions using the LGP versus predictions based on a LCM.} As discussed in Section~1, the LGP is the standard approach for Bayesian analysis of dependent data, and thus, the results in this section are meant to provide one comparison of the LCM to the current state-of-the-art.
+It is important to emphasize that if the LGP is more appropriate than the LCM, our model will be able to identify this {for some settings} because of Theorem 3; that is, if the posterior replicates of the DY parameters are large then Theorem 3 suggests that the latent processes are approximately Gaussian.